 Sometimes you will find that Dr. Ellens recommends the use of Chines herbals medications as a support for or instead of acupuncture.
 Herbs are often used in situations where Western medication and treatment have not been successful or a client is resistant to use of Western medications.

-Tui-na is a form of Chinese message and chiropractic therapy that Dr. Ellens will sometimes teach you as the client to do at home as a form of support for the acupuncture or herbal therapy preformed or prescribed.
-Tui- na Helps move energy, Qi, past the blocked points, and eases muscle tension, thereby offering comfort and an energy of life to your pet.
+Tui-na is a form of Chinese massage and chiropractic therapy that Dr. Ellens will sometimes teach you as the client to do at home as a form of support for the acupuncture or herbal therapy performed or prescribed.